That’s what the shadows were.

-They were so similar, so plain.
+They were so similar, so plain and yet so different.
 Even the thought of shadows had made her shudder.
-Longingness encaptured in their eyes, as they watched, envy of her life, envy of her freedom.
+Longingness encaptured in their eyes, as they watched, yearning for her life, envious of her freedom.

-She didn’t know of what he was, or what she was to become.
+She didn’t know what he was, or what she was to become.

-All she knew was that her heart was tugging her in that direction, and so she trailed behind, following where it lead her.
+All she knew was that her heart was tugging her in that direction, and so she trailed behind, following wherever she was pulled.

-All she knew was it was he she wanted.
+All she knew was that it was he she wanted.

 And so she fell.